Music is a diverse form of expression that takes in many styles. It's a popular field that can only be briefly sampled in a short article.

 A Swedish Speaking Minority in Finland

 Denmark is a small nation, wedged on top of Germany, kind of a Viking spear towards German aggression.
-Every square inch of this Scandinavian nation gets put to use, whether it be farming or housing, there's not much left to spare.
-Not surprisingly, the young musicians from this place take readily to electronic, hip hop and rap styles.
-Nowhere is this better evident than with the two dancehall rapsters, who call themselves, Djames Braun (the Danish spelling for James Brown).
+Every square inch of this Scandinavian nation gets put to use; whether it be farming or housing, there's not much left to spare.
+Not surprisingly, the young musicians from this place take readily to electronic, hip hop, and rap styles.
+Nowhere is this better evidenced than with the two dancehall rapsters, who call themselves, Djames Braun (the Danish spelling for James Brown).
 Although this song is in Danish, the upbeat, kickass style makes it worth a listen.

 And if you want to hear more of this upbeat Danish style, you can go to this webpage, where most of the young Danish artists record in English.

 The Sami Yoik is not a song in the western storytelling way.
 Moreover, it is a way of singing and chanting, where the singer becomes one with the object or being that he or she is singing about.
 With this in mind, it is no small wonder that Sami yoiks have titles like "The Wind," "The Rough-legged Buzzard," "Dawn Light," "Eagle Brother," or "Spring Sun."